Klaus Barbie: Bolivia

-Barbie emigrated to Bolivia in 1951, where he lived well for 30 years in Cochabamba, under the alias Klaus Altmann.
+Barbie immigrated to Bolivia in 1951, where he lived well for 30 years in Cochabamba, under the alias Klaus Altmann.
 It was easier and less embarrassing for him to find employment there than in Europe; he enjoyed excellent relations with high-ranking Bolivian officials, including Bolivian dictators Hugo Banzer and Luis García Meza.
 "Altmann" was known for his German nationalist and anti-communist stances.
 While engaged in arms-trade operations in Bolivia, he was appointed to the rank of lieutenant colonel within the Bolivian Armed Forces.

 Barbie collaborated with René Barrientos's regime, including teaching the general's private paramilitaries named "Furmont" how torture can best be used.
 The regime's political repression against leftist groups was helped by Barbie's knowledge about intelligence work, torture and interrogations.
 In 1972 under General Banzer (with whom Barbie collaborated even more openly), he assisted in illegal arrests, interrogations and murders of opposition and progressive groups.
 Journalists and activists who wrote or spoke about the regime's crimes against human rights were arrested and many fell victim to so-called "disappearances", the state's secret murders and abductions of leftists.
 Barbie actively participated in the regime's oppression of opponents.

 Barbie was strongly linked to the neo-Nazi paramilitary member Álvaro de Castro, who was his personally hired bodyguard and the two participated in criminal actions and businesses together.
-De Castro had connections with powerful drug barons and the illegal drug trade and, together with Barbie (under the name Altmann) and an Austrian company, sold weapons to the drug cartels, and when de Castro was arrested he admitted in interviews that he had earlier worked for drug lords in the country.
+De Castro had connections with powerful drug barons and the illegal drug trade and, together with Barbie (under the name Altmann) and an Austrian company, sold weapons to the drug cartels.
+When De Castro was arrested he admitted in interviews that he had earlier worked for drug lords in the country.
 Other sources say Barbie most likely also had connections with these organizations.
 Initially, he worked for Roberto Suárez Gómez who eventually introduced him to Colombian traffickers.
 Barbie met with Pablo Escobar and several other high ranking members of the Medellín cartel in the late 1970s, and agreed to arrange for security of Escobar's raw coca supply, from its cultivation until it reached processing plants in Colombia.
 In exchange, Escobar agreed to fund Barbie's anti-communist activities.
 De Castro continued to correspond with Barbie when Barbie was later under arrest.
-Their connections also provided intelligence information to US authorities at the US Embassy.
+Their connections also provided intelligence information to U.S. authorities at the U.S. Embassy.
 A group called "The Fiancés of Death", which included German Nazis and Fascists, had links to some of Barbie's actions in Bolivia.